jasmin-alvarez/Methods/README.md

 const  adults = users.slice(1, users.length);
 console.log(adults); // (2) [{name: "Jose", age: 18}, {name: "Aaron", age: 40}]

-Split :The split() method is used to split a string into an array of substrings, and returns the new array.
+11)Split :The split() method is used to split a string into an array of substrings, and returns the new array.

 Time Complexity:O(N)
 Example: